dimitri/pgcopydb/docs/features.rst

 __ https://www.postgresql.org/docs/current/logicaldecoding.html

-Always first do a test migration without the ``--follow`` option to have an idea of the downtime window needed in your very own case.
+Always do a test migration first without the ``--follow`` option to have an idea of the downtime window needed for your very own case.
 This will inform your decision about using the Change Data Capture mode, which makes a migration a lot more complex to drive to success.